-5 Russian Phrases To Get Past Comprehension Barriers Posted by Maria on Aug 14, 2019 in Russian for beginners, vocabulary, when in Russia
+5 Russian Phrases To Get Past Comprehension Barriers Posted by Maria on Aug 14, 2019 in Russian for beginners, Vocabulary, when in Russia

 Some approaches to learning a language, such as the communicative method, encourage teachers and students to only use the target language in the classroom.
 What do you do if you don’t understand what was just said or lack the vocabulary to ask the other person to repeat or explain?
 This post will equip you with five helpful phrases you can use in these situations.
-For the benefit of beginning students I will provide transcriptions in the International Phonetic Alphabet.
+For the benefit of beginner students I will provide transcriptions in the International Phonetic Alphabet.

 Повтори́ть means to repeat.
 This is a perfective verb, used for one-time specific actions.
 This is similar to perfect tenses in other languages, except Russian has a whole separate word for this as opposed to just a tense.
 The corresponding imperfective verb is повторя́ть, used for talking about recurring or continuous actions. Повтори́те is the polite (formal) form that you would use with strangers or in a professional setting; the familiar form is повтори́.